 Berries with caps attached may be immature.
 Good-quality product will be bright, clean and fresh with good color and plumpness.
 Overripe berries are dull, soft and sometimes leaky – indicated by stained containers.
 Temperature: 32 to 34 F, 0 to 1 C Relative humidity: 90-95% Mist: no Typical shelf life: 2 to 3 days Highly sensitive to freezing injury

-- Consumers making $100,000 or more are the economic demographic most likely to purchase blackberries.
+- Consumers in the South are the most likely to purchase blackberries.